If you are unhappy with the home health or hospice care you are receiving, you should take the following steps:

 Be informed of what to do in the event of an emergency.

-Be made aware of the telephone number and hours of operation of the state's home health hotline, which receives questions and complaints about Medicare-certified and state-licensed home care agencies.
+Be made aware of the telephone number and hours of operation of the state's home health hotline.
+This hotline receives questions and complaints about Medicare-certified and state-licensed home care agencies.

 According to NAHC's affiliate, the Hospice Association of America, hospice patients have the right to: